DragonMinded/arcadeutils/arcadeutils/README.md

 Given two identically-lengthed bytes arguments "bin1" and "bin2", returns a list of patches that would need to be applied to "bin1" to convert it to "bin2".
 See the below patch format for documentation as to what each list entry will look like.
+Note that in addition to bytes, either "bin1", "bin2" or both can be provided instead an instance of `FileBytes` to diff data that is not loaded into RAM.

 ### BinaryDiff.size